-Submission: Program must be submitted online as a URL.
-See Competitive Events Overview for submission forms.
-Statement of Assurance included in form.
+Submission: Program must be submitted online as a URL in Blue Panda.
+Your project code files should be submitted in a zipped main folder.
 Note: Prejudging is only done at the SLC level.
-Note: NLC does not require prejudging.
+NLC does not require prejudging.

-FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the demonstration portion of this event.
+FINALISTS: The top eight (8) individuals with the highest prejudged score will participate in the live demonstration portion of this event.
 Competitors are responsible for bringing the program to show the judges.

 - Equipment Setup: 5 min (if exceeded, the amount of time exceeded will be deducted from the presentation time)